joelouthan/Theologicus/src/genesis/genesis04.md

 >Titus 3:3-7 (CSB) For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
 >
->4 But when the kindness of God our Savior and his love for mankind appeared, 5 he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.
-6 He poured out his Spirit on us abundantly through Jesus Christ our Savior 7 so that, having been justified by his grace, we may become heirs with the hope of eternal life.
+>4 But when the kindness of God our Savior and his love for mankind appeared,he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.He poured out his Spirit on us abundantly through Jesus Christ our Saviorso that, having been justified by his grace, we may become heirs with the hope of eternal life.

 ## Our Response

 ### Don't be tempted and deceived by sin

->James 1:16 Don’t be deceived, my dear brothers and sisters.
-17 Every good and perfect gift is from above, coming down from the Father of lights, who does not change like shifting shadows.
-18 By his own choice, he gave us birth by the word of truth so that we would be a kind of firstfruits of his creatures.
+>James 1:16 Don’t be deceived, my dear brothers and sisters.Every good and perfect gift is from above, coming down from the Father of lights, who does not change like shifting shadows.By his own choice, he gave us birth by the word of truth so that we would be a kind of firstfruits of his creatures.

 ### Stop counting your sins